 Contents:

-All light source nodes have global
+All light source nodes have global field.
+The default value

-, and it means to use standard VRML 1.0 light scope
+of it is FALSE, and it means to use standard VRML 1.0 light scope

-rules (light affects everything following, and is delimited by Separator
+rules (light affects everything following, and is delimited by Separator).

-You can change it to global
+You can change it to global = TRUE, and then the standard

 X3D global light behavior will be used: light will affect everything,